200% Money Back Guarantee

 Step 3:

 The third step is to create an effective plan or study schedule that involves you spending anywhere between 1-3 hours a week studying a particular subject.
 We have an in-depth video ALL about how to create a HESI study schedule that includes a free template with all the topics, how long you need to study for, dos and don’ts for studying (spoiler alert, long study sessions are bad!).
-Watch the video here.
+Watch this video on creating a HESI A2 study schedule.

 Step 4: The next step is to invest in study resources that align with your learning style.
 For example, if you like to highlight and scribble notes a HESI Study Guide Book may work well for you.
 If you’re a visual learner (videos, color graphics, etc) and like lots of practice tests, a HESI online course may be better for you.